PatrickBN/CYBR8420_Team5/Use case drafts/SSE_Responding_to_a_Data_Breach_Alert/readME.md

-A use case for Bitwarden Responding to a Data Breach Alert involves the following steps:
+This diagram illustrates a use case for Bitwarden Responding to a Data Breach Alert.

 **Title:** Responding to a Data Breach Alert<br>
 **<br>Actors:**<br><br>